ome/ngff/rfc/2/index.md

 An alternative to this proposal would be to [add Zarr v3 support to OME-Zarr 0.4](https://github.com/ome/ngff/pull/249) without changes to the OME-Zarr Metadata.
 The contents of the `.zattrs` would simply move to the `attributes` within the `zarr.json`.
 There would need to be some transparency for users to know what Zarr versions are supported by an implementation.
-Additionally, there would be no opportunity to introduce a `ome` namespace in the attributes that is useful for composibility.
+Additionally, there would be no opportunity to introduce a `ome` namespace in the attributes that is useful for composability.

 <!--
 - What are the costs of implementing this proposal?